progital/gatsby-wpgraphql-inline-images/README.md

 `wordPressUrl` and `uploadsUrl` contain URLs of the source WordPress site and it's `uploads` folder respectively.

 `processPostTypes` determines which post types to process.
 You can include [custom post types](https://docs.wpgraphql.com/getting-started/custom-post-types) as defined in WPGraphQL.

+`customTypeRegistrations` allows additional registration of parsed html content for arbitrary graphql types.
+For more information, see examples below.

+`keyExtractor` a function that extracts the cache key for a specific node, typically this is the `uri` of a post.

 `graphqlTypeName` should contain the same `typeName` used in `gatsby-source-graphql` parameters.